sameribrahimovic/youtube-clone/README.md

 - Subscriptions page: `/subscriptions` (not same as the YT one, but close
 - Channel page: `/channel/<USERNAME>`
 - Single video page: `/video/<ID>`

+1. Data model

+- video model :
+  A video has an `id`, a `title`, and a `url` of the video file.
+It has a thumbnail URL.
+It has a creation date and holds a views counter.
+A video has a length.

+A video can be public, unlisted or private.
+We’ll store that information as a `visibility` string: model Video {
+id String @id @default(cuid()) title String url String thumbnail String views Int @default(0) length Int @default(0) visibility String createdAt DateTime @default(now())
+}

+- A video has an author/owner, a user:

+  author User @relation(fields: [authorId], references: [id], onDelete: Cascade) authorId String

+- In User model add relation :
+  Video Video[]

+- User can subscribe to other users or chanels, and chanel can have zero or manu users.
+  Here we need many to many relationship :

+model User {
+//...

+subscribers User[] @relation("Subscribers")
+subscribedTo User[] @relation("Subscribers")
+}

+2. Add test data using @faker-js/faker :

+- npm install -D @faker-js/faker
+- Create a pages/utils.js that contains 2 'tasks' to /api/utils :

+  - `generate_content` to generate random users, random videos, random comments, likes, views.
+  - `clean_database` to remove all content from the database

+3. Fill db with sample data

+- create AWS account and upload some sample videos and images to bucket,
+- in terminal run : npm install aws-sdk,
+- add import import AWS from 'aws-sdk' to /api/utils.js